ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Vim overview

 The following opens a file (here `myfile`) with nvim (or vim).
 If nvim is not found then it might need to be loaded with `module load neovim` first.
+The main advantages of Neovim compared to Vim are its better performance and its built-in terminal emulator facilitating the communication among Neovim and interactive programming environments, such as command-line UIs and R. Since the Vim and Neovim environments are managed independently, one can install and use them in parallel on the same system without interfering with each other.
+The usage of Neovim is almost identical to Vim.

+#### Open file Nvim

 ```sh
 nvim myfile.txt # for neovim (or 'vim myfile.txt' for vim)
 ```

+#### Modes

 Once you are in Nvim, there are three main modes: normal, insert and command mode.
 The most important commands for switching between the three modes are: